hw35/Coloring/README.md

 ## High-level description:

-Your program will read in a bitmap image (.bmp file) and perform color quantization on the image using two different algorithms, `BASIC_BUCKETING` and `CLUSTERING`, while considering two different metrics, `SQUARED_EUCLIDEAN` and `COSINE_DISTANCE`, which are described below in the Specifications.
+The program will read in a bitmap image (.bmp file) and perform color quantization on the image using two different algorithms, `BASIC_BUCKETING` and `CLUSTERING`, while considering two different metrics, `SQUARED_EUCLIDEAN` and `COSINE_DISTANCE`, which are described below in the Specifications.

 ## Specifications:

-1. You will need to implement a class named `BucketingMapGenerator` in `./app/src/main/java/cs1501_p5/BucketingMapGenerator.java` which implements the interface `ColorMapGenerator_Inter`.
+1. The class named `BucketingMapGenerator` in `./app/src/main/java/cs1501_p5/BucketingMapGenerator.java` implements the interface `ColorMapGenerator_Inter`.
 This class will implement the method `computeColorMap` as shown in `ColorMapGenerator_Inter.java` in order to return a color map.
 The color is computed by taking the range of RGB values, treated as a single
    24-bit number, and